-Crystalline silica is found in many common materials, such as those listed in Box 1 (right).
-When these materials are made into a fine dust in work activities such as those listed in the Box 2 (below right), the inhalation and deposition of these fine particles can produce silicosis over time.
+Crystalline silica is found in many common materials, such as those listed in the Box 1 below.
+When these materials are made into a fine dust in work activities such as those listed in the Box 2, the inhalation and deposition of these fine particles can produce silicosis over time.